-Sudan Tribune: Plural news and views on Sudan
+South Sudan opposition leader Machar to return to Juba

 Meanwhile, CEPO, a South Sudan civil society entity, said it is time political leaders and elites changed their attitudes and behaviours ahead of the formation of a new government in November.

 “The use of aggressive language and hostile social media propaganda and hate should be abolished.
 Compliance with 12th November 2019 is something necessary without any form of excuses.
-The compliance should be the establishment of the inclusive and diverse revitalized government of transitional unity,” partly reads CEPO’s statement.
+The compliance should be the establishment of the inclusive and diverse revitalized government of transitional unity,” CEPO noted in a statement issued Tuesday.

 The government, it noted, should create a conducive environment for all political leaders, including civic space and media freedom.